Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 Mixer Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The audio interfaces and the entire implementation are shown in Figure 1-1.
+The audio interfaces and the entire implementation are shown as below.

 .. figure:: ../figures/audio_mixer_overview.svg
    :scale: 120%
    :align: center

-   Figure 1-1 Audio mixer overview
+   Audio mixer overview

 The whole audio mixer architecture includes the following sub-modules: